roberto-triumph/triumph4php/docs/new-user-wizard.md

 1. Check for new versions

-	Triumph can check for new versions of the editor.
+	triumph4php can check for new versions of the editor.
 Version checking requires an active internet connection.
 If enabled, version update checks will be done once a week.

 2. Location of settings